-Wrongful death claims are claims which arise upon the death of a victim of the
+Wrongful death claims are claims which arise upon the death of a person injured by the

 For individuals harmed through the fault or negligence of another party in Hawaii,

-Hawaii state law generally provides that the victim is entitled to assert a
+Hawaii state law generally provides that the surviving family/ohana of the victim is entitled to assert a

 wrongful death claim.
-This is usually done through
+Such a claim is an

 opportunity for the estate of the decedent, the family members and others